Eastern Bontok language

-Eastern Bontok (Eastern Bontoc) is a language of the Bontok group spoken in the Philippines.
+Eastern Bontok (Finallíg, Kenachakrán, Liniyás) is a language of the Bontok group spoken in the Philippines.
 The 2007 census claimed there were around speakers.

 Distribution

 According to Ethnologue, Eastern Bontok is spoken in the following areas: Cordillera Administrative Region: East mountain province: Barlig Municipality: Barlig, Kadaklan, and Lias villages.

 Dialects

 Ethnologue reports 3 dialects for Eastern Bontok: Finallig, Kinajakran (Kenachakran) and Liniyas.
+Komisyon sa Wikang Filipino recognizes them as separate languages.

 Similarities

-The language was reported to be similar with 4 other Bontok languages: Northern Bontok, Southwestern Bontok and Southern Bontok.
+The language was reported to be similar with 4 other Bontok languages: Northern Bontok, Central Bontok, Southwestern Bontok and Southern Bontok.